umeboshi2/paella/README.md

 I desired to develop a gui to manipulate the configuration, and the sql database lent itself to quicker gui development.

+### Features on Older Version
+- Automated network installation over a local network.

+- The configuration is split into conceptual entities that are organized in a manner that defines a machine by the functions that it performs, the group of machines it belongs to according to network, role, or any other criteria that you define.

+- The boot media is created from debian live, which allows for nfs, cdrom, and usb media types.

+- A gui exists to help manage the database.

+- The installer system is very flexible, where each step in the configuration is able to be overridden with a script.

+- The system is split into independent packages that clearly describe their requirements, attempting to relieve the bloat that can occur when using a single source tree to provide functionality in differing environments (for example, qt4 doesn't need to be present on the installation systems).

+- The system can be used to install preconfigured machines that are ready to be deployed to another network, or it can be used to install machines on the local network as a service.
+The distinction depends upon the configuration of the database.

+- Paella works upon the principle that the value of an entity, such as a hostname, should be stored in one place, then referenced from other places as the need requires, rather than being copied. (http://paella.berlios.de/docs/abstract.html#one-location-for-a-variable)

+- The structure of the database allows the administrator to distinguish between logical and physical configurations.
+This allows the administrator to more easily upgrade a machine to a new physical configuration.